-Who may apply?
+Who may apply for registration?

 The Russian Civil Code says that a trademark may belong to a legal entity or an individual entrepreneur.
-Thus an application may be filed only by a legal entity or an individual entrepreneur.
-The legislation does not foresee the possibility of applying a trademark in the name of several entities unless a collective mark is filed.
-Collective marks are defined as trademarks owned by an amalgamation of entities used to designate goods that are produced or sold by the members of this amalgamation, provided those goods possess common characteristics of their quality or other common characteristics.
+Also, the legislation foresees the possibility of registering a collective mark.
+Collective marks are defined as trademarks owned by an amalgamation of entities used to designate goods that are produced or sold by the members of this amalgamation, provided those goods possess common characteristics of quality or other characteristics.

-2 Scope of trademark
+Scope of trademark